particle-iot/docs/src/content/reference/datasheets/accessories/gen3-accessories.md

 The Adafruit OLED display FeatherWing makes it easy to add a small text and graphics display to your project.
 Built in a FeatherWing form-factor, you can use a FeatherWing Doubler or FeatherWing Tripler to add a display to your Argon or Boron project with no loose wires.
 And it includes three handy momentary push-buttons.

-You can purchase one from the [Particle Store](https://store.particle.io/collections/accessories) or from [Adafruit](https://www.adafruit.com/product/2900).
+You can purchase one from [Adafruit](https://www.adafruit.com/product/2900).
 You can find more technical information [at Adafruit](https://learn.adafruit.com/adafruit-oled-featherwing/overview).

 The library is available in the Web IDE as [oled-wing-adafruit](https://build.particle.io/libs/oled-wing-adafruit/0.0.4/tab/oled-wing-adafruit.cpp).
 You can find additional documentation [here](https://github.com/rickkas7/oled-wing-adafruit).